The Path Before Us

 But Caleb and Joshua argued that they should enter this bountiful land according to God’s promise.
 Had these two missed something?
 What about the guards in their daunting strongholds?
 It was the ten, not Caleb and Joshua, who had missed something.
 The ten failed to see God in the picture, while Caleb and Joshua pictured God shaping the outcome.
 They recalled God’s past actions and trusted his promises for the future.

 Global problems and personal challenges often demand our attention.
-But, like the ten spies, we often fail to see his presence in those circumstances.
+But, like the ten spies, we often fail to see God's presence in those circumstances.
 When we look for God in the picture we can see things more clearly.
 We can step confidently into the future - however alarming it looks - and trust the Good Shepherd to lead the way.

 Hymn: Abide With Me - there is quite a long organ introduction